On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Abstract

 \section{Abstract}

-Multilevel regression and poststratification (MRP) has become a popular approach for selection bias adjustment in subgroup estimation, with widespread applications from social sciences to public health.
-We examine the finite population inferential validity of MRP in connection with poststratification and model specification.
-The success of MRP prominently depends on the availability of auxiliary information strongly related to the outcome.
-To improve the outcome model fitting performances, we recommend modeling inclusion mechanisms conditional on auxiliary variables and adding flexible functions of estimated inclusion probabilities as predictors in the mean structure.
-We present a framework for statistical data integration and robust inferences of probability and nonprobability surveys, providing solutions to various challenges in practical applications.
-Our simulation studies indicate the statistical validity of MRP with a tradeoff between bias and variance, and the improvement over alternative methods is mainly on subgroup estimates with small sample sizes.
-Our development is motivated by the Adolescent Brain Cognitive Development (ABCD) Study that has collected children's information across 21 U.S. geographic locations for national representation but is subject to selection bias as a nonprobability sample.
-We apply the methods for population inferences to evaluate the cognition measure of diverse groups of children in the ABCD study and demonstrate that the use of auxiliary variables affects the inferential findings.
+Multilevel regression and poststratification (MRP) is a popular method for addressing selection bias in subgroup estimation, with broad applications across fields from social sciences to public health.
+In this paper, we examine the inferential validity of MRP in finite populations, exploring the impact of poststratification and model specification.
+The success of MRP relies heavily on the availability of auxiliary information that is strongly related to the outcome.
+To enhance the fitting performance of the outcome model, we recommend modeling the inclusion probabilities conditionally on auxiliary variables and incorporating flexible functions of estimated inclusion probabilities as predictors in the mean structure.
+We present a statistical data integration framework that offers robust inferences for probability and nonprobability surveys, addressing various challenges in practical applications.
+Our simulation studies indicate the statistical validity of MRP, which involves a tradeoff between bias and variance, with greater benefits for subgroup estimates with small sample sizes, compared to alternative methods.
+We have applied our methods to the Adolescent Brain Cognitive Development (ABCD) Study, which collected information on children across 21 geographic locations in the U.S. to provide national representation, but is subject to selection bias as a nonprobability sample.
+We focus on the cognition measure of diverse groups of children in the ABCD study and show that the use of auxiliary variables affects the findings on cognitive performance.

 \textbf{Key words:} data integration; nonprobability sample; robust inference; model-based; selection/nonresponse bias